 Learn the story of Biltmore Industries on a guided history tour, offered Wednesday - Saturday at 1pm during April – December.
-The tour includes a visit to the historic Dye House in Grovewood Village (usually closed to the public), where the original vats, looms, and carding and spinning machines used to make Biltmore Handwoven Homespun can still be viewed.
+The tour includes a visit to the historic Dye House (usually closed to the public), where the original vats, looms, and carding and spinning machines used to make the famed Biltmore Handwoven Homespun can still be viewed.
 Tours last approximately 45 minutes and are geared towards adults.
-We take people on a first-come, first-served basis.
+We take people on a first-come, first-served basis (no reservations).
 Maximum 25 people per tour.
 Meet your guide at the Biltmore Industries Homespun Museum.

 Please Note: The historic Dye House (Biltmore Industries' production facility) is not handicap accessible or heated.
 Warm attire on cold days and comfortable walking shoes are recommended.

 Tours are free, but donations are greatly appreciated.